selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_modelling_10-11_2022.md

 #### Lecture 12: 17th of November, 2022.

-Supervision and assignment explanation/solution.
+Supervision and assignment solution explanation.
 Recorded lecture can be found [here]().
 Please check your email for the pass-code (it will be the same pass-code for all recordings).

 **Assignment**